 If you are unsure whether the time has come to start divorce proceedings, it is a good idea to meet with an experienced divorce attorney to discuss your options.
 If your spouse has done something abusive, dangerous, or criminal, your attorney can advise you on how best to proceed.

 This is another deeply personal question that is difficult to answer for every unique case.
-It is natural to feel guilty, regretful, or even second-guess your decision to divorce once proceedings have begun.
+It is natural to feel guilty, regretful, or even second-guess your decision to get a divorce once proceedings have begun.
 When it comes to the question of selfishness, an experienced attorney may be able to help you put your situation into a clearer perspective.
 Some people seek divorce because they have grown unsatisfied with their marriage and want to explore new relationships, which may not work out well for them in the long run.
 It’s important to take the divorce process seriously as it is permanent once finalized.

 Why Do I Need a Lawyer?

-You might think your divorce is straightforward enough that hiring an attorney would amount to money wasted on legal fees that you did not need to spend, but the reality is that having an attorney by your side means greater confidence and peace of mind in your case.
+You might think your divorce is straightforward enough that hiring a divorce attorney would amount to money wasted on legal fees that you did not need to spend, but the reality is that having an attorney by your side means greater confidence and peace of mind in your case.
 The right attorney can help you determine whether your marriage is past the point of repair or if reconciliation may still be possible.
 A good attorney can also connect you to valuable resources that can make your divorce proceedings much easier to handle and even coordinate with expert witnesses if you must litigate a complex divorce.

-If you are ready to take the first steps toward filing for divorce and want to learn more about what to expect, contact an experienced and reliable divorce attorney as soon as possible to start building your case.
+If you are ready to take the first steps toward filing for divorce and want to learn more about what to expect, contact an experienced and reliable Upland divorce attorney as soon as possible to start building your case.